 - Results need to be drawn from accurate, carefully curated data

-- Regulatory or business requirements dictate special handling of data
+- Regulatory or business requirements dictate the special handling of data

 Parameters to consider when comparing Data lake and Data warehouse